thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

    1. When a success or error message is finally received, then the configuration plugin cleans up all the temporary resources, notably removing the file under `$TEDGE_HTTP_ROOT/$CHILD_DEVICE_ID/config_update/$TYPE`.
-   1. If no responses are received from the child devices after 60s, then a timeout error is sent to the cloud, and the resources cleaned.
-   1. If a notification message is received while none is expected (this might notably arrive after a timeout), i.e with a configuration file `type` that doesn't exist under `TEDGE_HTTP_ROOT/$CHILD_DEVICE_ID/config_update/`, then this notification message is ignored.
+   1. If a notification message is received while none is expected, i.e with a configuration file `type` that doesn't exist under `TEDGE_HTTP_ROOT/$CHILD_DEVICE_ID/config_update/`, then this notification message is ignored.